 - Cut off the stems near the crown.
 You won’t usually need a knife as they’ll snap off easily.

 Kale is largely trouble-free and issues are usually due to poor maintenance.
 As a Brassica, it’s often targeted by many of the same pests that go for plants like cabbage, cauliflower, Brussels sprouts, and so on.

 As I say, kale is probably the most unlikely to be the victim of pests, but here are a few things to look out for:

 - Aphids – Aphids – whether black, green or white – can be an issue, especially in hot weather.
 If you find little colonies on the underside of leaves, the best remedy is a natural insecticide.

 - Flea beetle – Flea beetles can be a pain in the proverbial bum.
 Look for holes in the leaves (as with cabbage worms).
 Spray with an insecticide if there’s damage.

-- Cabbage worm/caterpillar – These little blighters are green-translucent caterpillars that nibble away at your precious leaves.
+- Cabbage worm/caterpillar – These blighters are green, translucent caterpillars that nibble away at your precious leaves.
 Look for little holes in the foliage.
 Prevention is a case of checking the undersides of leaves and scraping off any eggs (not a huge job if you’re space isn’t large).
 Treat by spraying with a homemade insecticide.

-- Birds – Usually only a problem with young plants.
-Avoid feeding the pigeons by starting seeds indoors.
+- Birds – Birds are usually only a problem with young plants.
+Avoid this issue by feeding by starting seeds indoors.